Ben Franklin wrote, “… in this world nothing can be said to be certain, except death and taxes.”

 1. Meet With Your CPA or Tax Advisor

-The best time to be proactive about your taxes is during the actual tax year, money expert Clark Howard told me recently — not when it’s time to tabulate and pay your tax bill for the previous 12-month period.
+The best time to be proactive about your taxes is during the actual tax year, money expert Clark Howard told me — not when it’s time to tabulate and pay your tax bill for the previous 12-month period.

 Whether you run your own business, you’ve compiled a nice investment portfolio or you simply want to max out your deductions, the best time to meet with a tax planner is now.